Log in

 Home loan payments can be more expensive than renting.

-One way I've found to help keep my monthly costs down as a homeowner is to own property with a separate area I could rent out.
+One way I've found to help keep my monthly costs down as a homeowner was to buy property with a separate area I could rent out.

 For example: